bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-11-22-newsletter.md

-  application of the work is allowing users today to easily include a backup taproot spending path that can be securely used if [quantum resistance][topic quantum resistance] is suddenly needed and elliptic curve signature operations on Bitcoin are disabled.
+  application of the work is allowing users today to easily include a backup taproot spending path that can be securely used if [quantum resistance][topic quantum resistance] is suddenly needed and elliptic curve signature operations on Bitcoin are disabled. {% assign timestamp="34:35" %}

 ## Changes to services and client software